GalloDaSballo/arbitrum-tricrypto-curve-strat/README.md

-# Arbitrum Ren wBTC Curve Strat
+# Arbitrum Ren wBTC Curve Strat - with upgrade

+Upgrade changes SUSHISWAP_ROUTER
+to be SWAPR_ROUTER
+Also adds `setSwaprAllowance` to set up the allowance on upgraded contract

+NOTE: Tests MUST be run on arbitrum-fork for `test_upgrade` to pass Anything else can be run on any network

 Some work was taken from: https://github.com/shuklaayush/WBTC-WETH-SLP-Arbitrum-Strategy